Medical-Fitness Technicians

 Coming up with a sophisticated training program to "solve the problem" is not needed and is seldom appreciated.
 The question you want your client to answer for themselves is what is he/she WANTING and WILLING to do next?
 A simple, short-term recommendation is usually the best in order to keep the person engaged and motivated in their therapeutic lifestyle change (exercise/fitness) program.

-Inviting your client to attend a therapeutic fitness training (which is explained in the next section) to develop a short personal training program, or to modify their current one, with a follow-up Medical-Fitness Assessment in 1-3 months may be the best recommendation for now.
+Inviting your client to attend a therapeutic fitness training (which is explained in the next section) to develop a short personal training program, or to modify their current one, with a follow-up Medical-Fitness Assessment after 1-3 months may be the best recommendation for now.

 Quiz 34